Dumbnorix/regex-builder/README.md

 `cat input.txt | python3 builder.py "foo %{0} is a %{1S2}" > output.txt`

+The specification outlines that the program should accept 1 or more patterns.

+`cat input.txt | python3 builder.py "foo %{0} is a %{1S2}" "the big %{0} fox ran away" > output.txt`

 ## Run via module import

 The specification outlines that the program should be a reusable module.